-When the object being explored is the entirety of universe of sense perception, its underlying cause is not a definite thing in the domain of sense perception.
-No scientific instrument can once for all empirically verify anything which is not a thing at all.
+When the object being explored is the entirety of the universe of sense perception, its underlying cause is not a definite thing in the domain of sense perception.
+No scientific instrument can once and for all empirically verify something that is not a thing at all.
 Being totally invisible, it is not subject to empirical observation by any instrument technology can devise.
-On the other hand, this thing, which is not a thing at all, relates all that exists into one planetary family.
+On the other hand, this thing-that-is-not-a-thing relates all that exists into one planetary family.
 As such it is hugely meaningful.
-The process to learn it to be useful in everyday life of an individual must involve ongoing inner contemplation to keep ahead of the constant onslaught of the optical delusion resulting from divisive sense perception.
+The process of learning it so that it can be useful in the everyday life of an individual must involve ongoing inner contemplation to keep ahead of the constant onslaught of the optical delusion resulting from divisive sense perception.

-This learning happens in three steps: (1) Gathering information through sense perception in a teaching-learning process and from observation of existence, (2) Reflective revisiting of information gathered by the senses to process it into knowledge and understanding, and (3) Further processing of the collected information and the resulting understanding in periods of focused one pointed contemplation lifelong until nothing new emerges and complete assimilation of the final understanding to use in everyday behaviour in the external world.
-Without this last step, Einstein's optical delusion remains an optical delusion and unity in diversity merely an empty cliché.
+This learning happens in three steps:

+- Gathering information through sense perception in a teaching-learning process and observation of existence; - Reflective revisiting of information gathered by the senses to process it into knowledge and understanding; - Further processing of the collected information and the resulting understanding in periods of focused one-pointed contemplation.

+We need to contemplate regularly for complete assimilation and embodiment of the final understanding to use in everyday behaviour in the external world.
+Without this last step, Einstein's optical delusion remains an optical delusion and unity in diversity remains merely an empty cliché.